Chicken with Tarragon

 Author and Educator

 Known as Poulet à l’Estragon in French, this simple, classic home-style dish was a favorite of James Beard, especially because it featured his favorite herb, tarragon.
 The French incorporate tarragon into a myriad of dishes and condiments, from béarnaise sauce to vinegar.
 And, according to Beard, it’s “the best friend a chicken ever had.”
+To round the dish out into a full meal, we recommend serving it with Beard's Brussels sprouts with bacon.

 - Two 2 1/2 to 3-pound frying chickens, cut in quarters